D3Former: Debiased Dual Distilled Transformer for Incremental Learning: Conclusion

 \section{Conclusion}

-We propose \Ours, a hybrid ViT adapted for class incremental learning.
-With the help of two fundamental changes, \Ours shows improved behaviour in incremental learning.
-We view each incremental phase as a long tail distribution and show the effectiveness of a simple logit offset in reducing inherent bias towards new classes.
-Further, we show that as the incremental learning progresses, preserving the spatial attention response of a model via distillation can help in improving the spatial awareness of the model and reduce catastrophic forgetting. \Ours achieves favorable performance gains over the state-of-the-art methods on MNIST, SVHN, CIFAR-100 and ImageNet.
-We hope the proposed approach can be used as a simple baseline for incremental hybrid ViTs.
+We propose \Ours, a hybrid ViT based model that is tuned for class incremental learning.
+We propose two fundamental components to effectively balance the stability and plasticity required for a continual learner: First, we view each incremental phase as a long tail distribution and show the effectiveness of a simple logit offset in reducing inherent bias towards new classes.
+Second, we show that preserving the spatial attention response of a model via distillation can help in improving the spatial awareness of the model and reduce catastrophic forgetting. \Ours achieves superior performance gains over the state-of-the-art methods on MNIST, SVHN, CIFAR-100 and ImageNet.
+We hope our approach can serve as a simple baseline for incremental hybrid ViTs.

-\textbf{Limitations and Negative Societal Impact:} As demonstrated in Fig.~\ref{fig:confusion_matrix} for CIFAR-100 and from the Table~\ref{table_imagenet100} on ImageNet (last task performances), \Ours maintains an excellent performance on previous tasks but has relatively modest performance on the current task.
-From a societal standpoint, incremental learning systems need specific mechanisms to unlearn the desired content due to privacy reasons.
-While this is an important research direction, it is beyond the scope of our current study.